Try Praising.ai free

 How to Monitor Your Online Reputation: Complete Guide 2026

-Your business reputation forms online whether you monitor it or not.
-The question is: will you discover problems when they're small fires or after they've burned down your revenue?
+Your business builds a name online whether you watch it or not.
+The real question: will you catch problems while they're small, or after they've cost you sales?

-This guide shows you exactly how to monitor your online reputation systematically, catch issues early, and protect your business from reputation damage.
+This guide shows you how to track your online name, spot issues early, and keep your brand safe from harm.

 Why online reputation monitoring matters

-• Businesses with 4+ star ratings earn 5-9% more revenue than competitors
+• Shops with 4+ star ratings earn 5-9% more than their rivals

-• A one-star increase in Yelp ratings leads to a 5-9% increase in revenue
+• A one-star bump on Yelp brings 5-9% more revenue

-Catch problems before they escalate.
-A frustrated customer posting on Facebook can be addressed quickly.
-That same customer, ignored for weeks, might escalate to review sites, social media campaigns, or even local news.
+Catch problems before they grow.
+A mad customer on Facebook can be handled fast.
+Leave them alone for weeks, and they might post on five review sites and tag local news.

 What platforms to monitor